Trung28899/NEST.JS-2022/FUNDAMENTALS.md

         +, Enforces clean code and a clear project structure by giving you a series of building blocks

         +, Makes building complex applications easy

+## 2. Structure of a Nest.js folder:

+    - Each module has:

+        +, A controller file: contain route declaration and main business operations

+        +, A model file: contain the schema of the module

+        +, A module file: to be exported and link in app.module.ts file

+        +, A service file: contain helper functions

+    => See ./server/src/products